mauroviniciussilva/sample-net-core-ddd/README.md

 ## Testing the Application

 It is possible to test the APIs through Postman.
 I left a collection and an environment, that you can import and test the requests individually, and make your own tests.
+If you are not familiar with Postman, you can find a complete guide at: [Postman Documentation](https://learning.postman.com/docs/postman/launching-postman/introduction/)

 You will find the files in:

 - sample-net-core-ddd\Postman